Federated Domain Generalization: A Survey: Methodologies: A Survey

 By incorporating ADA into FDG, models can learn domain-invariant representations that capture common features across multiple domains, enabling the final global model to generalize well to unseen domains, even in the absence of explicit data sharing.

+\paragraph{Gradient Consistency Domain Adaptation} Gradient consistency\mbox{\cite{hiasa2018cross, Ma_2023_CVPR}} pertains to ensuring uniformity or alignment in the gradients—direction and magnitude of model learning—across diverse data domains during model parameter optimization.
+The aim of gradient consistency in FDG is to ensure that, despite the distributed and heterogeneous data environment, models can learn a unified representation that generalizes across all domains by aligning gradients.

-\paragraph{Gradient matching FDA} The aim of Gradient matching \cite{shi2021gradient, jiang2022delving} in FDA is to align the gradients of the local models from different clients with the gradients of a reference model trained on a source domain.
-Through gradient matching, the proposed method incentivizes local models to acquire domain-invariant representations, promoting effective generalization to the target domain.
-The gradient matching loss $L_{GM}$ is expressed as the expected cosine distance between $\dot g_s(\vartheta)$ and $\dot g_t(\vartheta)$, considering all possible values of $\vartheta$:
+Zeng \textit{et al.}\mbox{\cite{zeng2022gradient}} proposed a method called gradient matching FDA (GM-FDA), which aims to minimize domain discrepancy by utilizing a public image dataset and training resilient local federated models specifically for target domains.
+In\mbox{\cite{zeng2022gradient}}, the gradient matching loss $L_{GM}$ is expressed as the expected cosine distance between $\dot g_s(\vartheta)$ and $\dot g_t(\vartheta)$, considering all possible values of $\vartheta$:

-where $\dot g_s(\vartheta)$ represents the expected gradient vector from the source domain, $\dot g_t(\vartheta)$ represents the expected gradient vector from the target domain. and the gradients are computed with respect to the compatibility model parameters $\vartheta$. $\lVert \cdot \rVert$ represents the Euclidean norm and $\underset{\clap{ $\vartheta$}}{\mathbb{E}}$ denotes the expectation over the compatibility model parameters $\vartheta$.
+where $\dot g_s(\vartheta)$ represents the expected gradient vector from the source domain, $\dot g_t(\vartheta)$ represents the expected gradient vector from the target domain, and the gradients are computed concerning the compatibility model parameters $\vartheta$. $\lVert \cdot \rVert$ represents the Euclidean norm and $\underset{\clap{ $\vartheta$}}{\mathbb{E}}$ denotes the expectation over the compatibility model parameters $\vartheta$.
 Minimizing the gradient matching loss $L_{GM}$ aims to align the gradient vectors between the source and target domains, facilitating domain-invariant representation learning and improving the generalization capability across federated domains.

-Zeng \textit{et al.} \cite{zeng2022gradient} proposed a method called gradient matching FDA (GM-FDA), which aims to minimize domain discrepancy by utilizing a public image dataset and training resilient local federated models specifically for target domains.
-Jeong \textit{et al.} \cite{jeong2023federated} proposed a novel algorithmic framework called Federated Gradient Matching Pursuit (FedGradMP) to solve the sparsity-constrained minimization problem in the FL setting.
-The proposed solution \cite{zhu2022fedilc} aims to address the domain shift problem in FL by leveraging gradient covariance and the geometric mean of Hessians to capture both inter-silo and intra-silo consistencies of environments.

-This technique improves the adaptation capability of FL models by explicitly considering the domain shift during the training process.
+Zhu \textit{et al.}\mbox{\cite{zhu2022fedilc}} developed an approach to mitigate the issue of domain shift in FL by utilizing gradient covariance and the geometric mean of Hessians.
+This strategy effectively captures the consistency across and within silos.
+Compared to alternative domain adaptation methods, this approach demonstrates superior performance.
+The gradient covariance between two random variables $X$ and $Y$ is defined as follows: